From 19/05/2024 to 25/09/2025

-Day 9 - Wells Gray Provincial Park Another long day of travel ahead, though broken up with some stops to sightsee.
+9 - Wells Gray Provincial Park Another long day of travel ahead, though broken up with some stops to sightsee.
 Travel under the watchful eye of Mt Robson (3954 m/12,970 ft), the highest peak in the Canadian Rockies.
-Stop off at Mount Robson Provincial Park where you’ll have plenty of time to admire the towering peak and hit the trails to discover the park’s flora and fauna, including more than 182 species of birds as well as mules, whitetail deer, moose, elk and black bears.
+Stop off at Mount Robson Provincial Park where you'll have plenty of time to admire the towering peak and hit the trails to discover the park's flora and fauna, including more than 182 species of birds as well as mules, whitetail deer, moose, elk and black bears.
 Then, continue through the beautiful Cariboo Mountains to Wells Gray Provincial Park (around 4 hours).
 As always, driving time will depend on how many stops are made, and will cover 125 kilometres (77 miles).
-In the afternoon, there’s time for a hike in the park and a visit to the dramatic Wells Gray waterfalls.
+In the afternoon, we'll take a short hike to the dramatic Wells Gray waterfalls.

-Day 12 - Vancouver Famous for its coast-meets-mountains setting, Vancouver is the largest city in western Canada.
+12 - Vancouver Famous for its coast-meets-mountains setting, Vancouver is the largest city in western Canada.
 After a short drive (around 2 hours), arrive back in the city and set out on an orientation tour with your leader.
 Stroll a section of the 400-hectare Stanley Park, one of the largest urban green spaces in North America, then hop over to Granville Island, overflowing with galleries, markets and lively restaurants.
-After the walk, bid farewell to your leader and your fellow travellers, as your tour has come to an end.
+Here, bid farewell to your leader and your fellow travellers, as your tour has come to an end.

 - The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.

 - Prices quoted valid for sale until 03 March 2024 for travel during the period specified (if applicable) unless otherwise stated or sold out prior.